- Artificial Intelligence

 There are two options for connecting the Dynamixel servos.
 The default option for the EZ-B v4 (not IoTiny) is UART 1 (port D5).
 The second option is low speed serial of any digital port for both EZ-B v4 and IoTiny.
 To reference the pins of the EZ-B, consult the tutorial for the EZ-B by clicking here.

 *Note: we highly recommend using Hardware UART on the EZ-B v4 only.
 Do not use software UART on the EZ-B v4 for dynamixel servos.
 Only use software UART when using an IoTiny.
+You will also require the hardware UART of the EZ-B v4 when reading servo positions.
+Read Electrical Wiring further down in this document for bi-directional communication with EZ-B v4 for reading servo positions.

 The Dynamixel servos each have a unique ID.
 Because they are chained together through one cable, each servo must be given a unique ID. servos with the same ID will respond to the same commands, and therefore mirror their behaviour.
 New Dynamixel servos come pre-configured with the ID of 01. servo V0 relates to dynamixel ID:0, V1 is dynamixel ID:1, v2 is dynamixel ID:2, and so on...